PDF to Word

 Can I convert a scanned PDF to an editable Word document?

-What version of Word format is used?
+What version of Word format is the output?

 How large a PDF can I convert to Word?